Fire Insurance Lawyers in Hamilton and Toronto ON

 - Contact a qualified insurance claims lawyer to help interpret the fine print if needed.

 Timing is Critical – Call Michael’s Law Firm Today

 At the same time you are trying to get back on your feet and return to normal you will also have to deal with your insurance company and the adjuster (who is appointed by the insurance company).
 There are certain deadlines you are obligated to meet and some policies have time periods within replacement of contents must be effected.

 If you feel pressured to meet deadlines or victimized and bullied by your insurance company, or have even been wrongfully denied your claim, call our Toronto and Hamilton insurance lawyers to fight for you.
 Principal owner Michael Lesage has over ten years’ experience litigating insurance claims cases and brings an pugnacious approach to getting his clients what they deserve.

-Call 647-495-8995 or contact our law offices in Toronto and Hamilton for your free, confidential case assessment.
+Call 647-495-8995 or contact our law offices in Toronto and Hamilton for your confidential case assessment.
 There are no fees unless we win or settle your case.